“Yes. The property became available after we talked on July 9,” said Scheunemann.

 “We are excited, as a locally-owned family business, and as the local franchisee of the DQ brand, to be working with the City of West Bend to re-vitalize this property next to City Hall.
 I am especially excited we were able to take this very important first step toward bringing, and restoring, the DQ brand back to West Bend.
 West Bend has had a long tradition of DQ in the community, and we will be bringing that iconic tradition back with a new, exciting, prototype G&C “3.0 style” building.”

-“I will have a timelime update once we receive concept plan approval from the City.
+“I will have a timelime update once we receive concept plan approval from the City.”

-“I will confirm the existing building on the site is going to be entirely demolished once City has approved the new concept plan.”
+“The existing building on the site is going to be entirely demolished once City has approved the new concept plan.”

 The West Bend Common Council went into closed session Monday, August 3, 2020, to discuss the Mutual Mall purchase agreement.
 After 23 minutes the council returned to open session and voted 7 – 0 to approve the agreement.
 District 1 alderman John Butschlick was absent.